top of page

 Fanny Brouyaux

-Fanny Brouyaux is a choreographer and dancer from Brussels, trained at P.a.r.t.s. https://www.parts.be/
+Fanny Brouyaux is a choreographer and dancer from Brussels, trained at P.a.r.t.s.

-After her studies, she created several site-specific performances in collaboration with musicians and sound artists Christian Schreurs and Yann leguay: "Osa Mayor", "Un Bruit",… for Researchers‘ night, Museum night fever, D-festival, Molendance festival and for the commemoration of 50 years of Moroccan immigration in Belgium.
+After her studies, she created several site-specific or In situ performances in collaboration with musicians and sound artists Christian Schreurs and Yann Leguay: "Osa Mayor", "Un Bruit",... for La Nuit des chercheurs, Museum night fever, D-festival, Molendance festival and for the commemoration of 50 years of Moroccan immigration to Belgium.
+She then founded her company "Too Moved to Talk", where she created the stage shows "De la poésie, du sport, etc" in 2019, created in collaboration with actor and performer Sophie Guisset, "Warm" in 2021 and "To be schieve or a romantic attempt" in 2024.

-As a dancer/performer, she has worked with the following companies: Radical Low/ Chantal Yzermans, Anania/Taoufiq Izeddiou, Nyash/Caroline Cornélis, Abis/Julien Carlier, La peau de l’autre/Marie Limet, Julie Bougard, Marco Torrice and Baptiste Conte.
+As a dancer/performer, she has worked with the following companies: Radical Low/Chantal Yzermans, Anania/Taoufiq Izeddiou, Nyash/Caroline Cornélis, Abis/Julien Carlier, La peau de l'autre/Marie Limet, Julie Bougard, Marco Torrice and Baptiste Conte.

 bottom of page